 The Fløibanen Funicular is a fun 8-minute funicular ride in Bergen to a viewpoint 320 meters above sea level.
 The views from above are the main reason it’s one of the top things to do in Bergen.

-Save money in Bergen by skipping the funicular ride and hike to the top instead.
+You can save money in Bergen by skipping the funicular ride and hike to the top instead.
 Not only will hiking up Mt.
-Floyen save money, but the 1 hour hike to the top will give you a decent workout, great forest and ocean views, and a well-earned sense of satisfaction at the top.
+Floyen save you money, but the 1 hour hike to the top will give you a decent workout, great forest and ocean views, and a well-earned sense of satisfaction at the top.